helios1138/node-dm/README.md

 Your application consists of modules which depend on each other and usually initialize asynchronously.
-For example a module *'restful-api-server'* requires another module *'database-provider'* to establish a connection first of all, and only then allow the *'restful-api-server'* to open a listening port.
+For example a module *'restful-api-server'* requires another module *'database-provider'* to establish a connection first, and only then allow the *'restful-api-server'* to open a listening port.
 This is how `node-dm` solves the issue using callback style API.

 First of all: